-This is my go to mashed potatoes recipe that I make 9 out of times when making mashed potatoes.
+This is one of my family’s favorite “basic” mashed potato recipes that I make (as well as my no peel Yukon Gold Mashed Potatoes).
 Sure, sometimes on the holidays I’ll make Cream Cheese Mashed Potatoes for a real treat but the majority of the time it’s these potatoes right here.

 They only require a few ingredients (potatoes, milk, butter, garlic salt) and they’re so easy to make.
 Even though they’re “basic” they’re my family’s favorite.
-Serve with plenty of gravy next to a classic old fashioned main dish like Crockpot Chicken and you have the best kind of dinner!
+Serve with plenty of gravy next to a classic old fashioned dishes like Crockpot Chicken, Meatloaf, Bangers and Mash or Creamed Peas and you have the best kind of dinner!

 How to Make Easy Mashed Potatoes

 Peel and chop your potatoes.
 I am a lazy peeler and leave a little bit of skins on them, but you can peel them clean if you want Chop them up into 1-2 inch pieces, the key is cutting them to be the same size so they cook evenly.

 Add potatoes to a large pot of water, along with garlic salt.
 Garlic salt is an important ingredient here as the potatoes are going to take this garlic flavor while they cook.

 Cook until a fork easily slides into the potatoes, about 15-20 minutes.